Team-Oreneta/oreneta/README.md

 On Arch Linux, you can run `sudo pacman -S base-devel xorriso mtools nasm qemu-full`.

 On Mac you can install the dependencies using [Brew](https://brew.sh/) and Xcode tools.
-You can install Xcode tools with: 'xcode-select --install' then install the rest of the dependencies with Brew (Commands coming soon).
+You can install Xcode tools with: `xcode-select --install` then install the rest of the dependencies with Brew (Commands coming soon).
 Verify the installation with:

 ```
 nasm --version